ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 # Introduction

-The Transport Services architecture {{I-D.ietf-taps-arch}} defines a system that allows applications to flexiblyuse transport networking protocols.
+The Transport Services architecture {{I-D.ietf-taps-arch}} defines a system that allows applications to flexibly use transport networking protocols.
 The API that such a system exposes to applications is defined as the Transport Services API {{I-D.ietf-taps-interface}}.
 This API is designed to be generic across multiple transport protocols and sets of protocols features.

 This document serves as a guide to implementation on how to build a system that provides a Transport Services API.
 It is the job of an implementation of a Transport Services system to turn the requests of an application into decisions on how to establish connections, and how to transfer data over those connections once established.
 The terminology used in this document is based on the Architecture {{I-D.ietf-taps-arch}}.